Somespi/punic/README.md

 ## Refrence

-The Punic class is the central component of the Punic framework.
+The Punic class is the central component of Punic .
 It provides methods for defining and executing tests, as well as configuring test behavior and callbacks.

 - `bool assert(T assertion, std::function<T> function, std::string named = "Unnamed")`
 This method defines a test case.